 If they’re getting pretty done on the outside but not on the inside, you may need to set the iron’s heat on a lower setting (again, if it has such an adjustment) and cook it a little longer.
 Or, add less of any “mushy” substance in the recipe the next time around–yogurt, banana, applesauce, etc. Don’t decrease anything by more than a tablespoons, though, as the change may negatively affect other qualities of the waffles.

-If they’re also not getting done on the outside, consider a higher-wattage waffle iron as recommended in the prior section.
+If they’re also not getting done on the outside, consider a higher-wattage waffle iron as recommended in the prior section and in this article.
 This is especially the case if you’re baking waffles with relatively thin batter.
 You might be able to get slightly better results on a lower-wattage iron by warming any liquid components of your batter to at least room temperature before mixing and baking.

 What to Do If Vegan Waffles Are Too Dry